Report

 It’s worth acknowledging some of the downsides of taking on the complexities of having multiple payment destinations.

-Firstly, there are a lot of workflows to support, in addition to taking payments.
+Firstly, there are a lot of workflows to support, in addition to payments.
 Our integrations have to support fraud detection mechanisms, refund procedures, and different ways of managing disputes.
 Each integration, plus the complexity of the routing system itself, is a considerable engineering investment taken on by Paddle not just to set everything up, but also the ongoing cost to maintain it all.

 And it’s not just technical considerations.
-Accepting payments in different regions requires setting up individual legal entities and corresponding bank accounts in each region.
+Coordinating payments in different regions requires setting up individual legal entities and corresponding bank accounts in each region.
 Every region has different regulatory requirements, and each provider has a slightly different procedure for settling funds.
-Paddle’s legal and financial teams are involved every step of the way when rolling out a new payment destination, and bear the cost of managing a more complex treasury.
+Paddle’s legal and financial teams are involved every step of the way when rolling out a new payment destination and bear the cost of managing a more complex treasury.

 Looking to the future

 The main thing we have planned for the future is to increase the number of merchant accounts held around the world.
-We’ve already made substantial investments in our payment routing system which is already paying off, but there are still a few regions that represent a promising market for digital products that we’ve not yet expanded into.
+We’ve already made substantial investments in our payment routing solution which is already paying off, but there are still a few regions that represent a promising market for digital products that we’ve not yet expanded into.
 With the technical investments made, we have a launchpad from which to grow.
 The next challenge is building out the legal and financial structures required.

 We are also planning to increase our analytical modelling capabilities with some machine-learning techniques.
 Our approach up until recently has been to run relatively straightforward small-scale A/B tests on simple hypotheses, and then to adjust the rules accordingly.
 Developing more sophisticated models that use large amounts of historical test data would allow us to deploy much more complex rules that consider many more dimensions than we have today.